apps-for-linux/apps-for-linux.github.io/content/apps/development/cartero.md

 title: "Cartero"
 summary: "Native, lightweight, multiplatform and free HTTP client that you can use to test your APIs"
 date: 2024-12-23T21:34:00Z
-image: "/images/image-placeholder.png"
 categories: ["Development"]
+showAuthor: true
-authors: ["the Cartero authors"]
+authors:
+- "the Cartero authors"
 tags: ["Official"]
 draft: false
 ---